NEUBIAS/training-resources/TEACHING_TIPS.md

 ### Activities for specific analysis platforms

 After this introduction we present one or several activities that illustrate the concept within the given software implementation.
 Each activity has a general description and several software implementation, which correspond to a solution.

+It is critical to familiarise yourself with the various activities before teaching and carefully select which activities you want to teach.
+Depending on the course you may teach just one or several of the activities.

 Two screens are helpful for the teacher.
 The teacher can move the respective window (code, GUI, browser) on the presenter screen when needed.